truenas/documentation/content/SCALETutorials/Storage/ManagePoolsScale.md

 The upgrade itself only takes a few seconds and is non-disruptive.
 It is not necessary to stop any sharing services to upgrade the pool.
-However, it is best to upgrade when the pool is not in heavy use.
+However, the best practice is to upgrade when the pool is not in heavy use.
-The upgrade process suspends I/O for a short period, but is nearly instantaneous on a quiet pool.
+The upgrade process suspends I/O for a short period but is nearly instantaneous on a quiet pool.